 Vinclav, the Master of Keys

-Vinclav (a.k.a.
-The White Death, the Master of Keys, the Corsic Shyster, and the Dark Gatekeeper)
+A.k.a. the White Death, the Master of Keys, the Corsic Shyster, and the Dark Gatekeeper

 The idea that gates are fundamentally connected to enlightenment, power, the Great Clockwork, and rebirth is so old that it is thought to date back even past the Reshaping of the World within the lore of the Nine Realms.
 In fact, gates are such a fundamental truth that they have been a common theme on many past worlds.
 When one asks an enlightened or religious man, no matter where, they will usually, with little deviation, utter these words: